dogcomplex/ComfyUI-LOKI/documentation/COMFY TUTORIAL.md

 - I converted a meme video with their work:  https://www.youtube.com/watch?v=Gh-ImbICkeI  one-shot no-interference conversion from 2D crude animation to AI video
 - keep in mind this is all just using the first frame + the general motion of the video.
 Modify the first frame to any style you want (Ghibli?) and get the motion for free

-### Steerable Motion is especially doable with human poses:
+#### Steerable Motion is especially doable with human poses:
 - https://www.reddit.com/r/comfyui/comments/1jpcpfe/wan_21_fun_13b_control_16gb_vram_comfyui_native/
 - https://www.reddit.com/r/StableDiffusion/comments/1jortj7/tropical_joker_my_wan21_vid2vid_test_on_a_local/
 - AKA "ControlNet".
 This does impose enough motion steering between extended clips too so a long dance will actually work!

-### In general, long clips beyond 5-10s are still difficult to stitch
+#### In general, long clips beyond 5-10s are still difficult to stitch
-- https://www.youtube.com/watch?v=V1vNV5YPyIk  my tech demo of what we *can* do so far (in a one-shot blind generation)
+- <a href="https://www.youtube.com/watch?v=V1vNV5YPyIk">Opassa Beach - my tech demo</a> of what we *can* do so far (in a one-shot blind generation)
 - the above Go-with-the-Flow controls enable *almost*-consistent motion between clips but there are still hiccups and backsliding between clips as the AI guesses differently.
 - Not sure if it's a CogXVideo limitation which would improve with Wan video or not.
 - Still on the lookout for someone to get continuous infinite clips working
+- You can fudge this by just generating several options for each next extended clip and picking the most consistent, then repeating.
+This is more than good enough for most use cases.
+It's just not *automatic* yet.

 ---